-corc.hampshire.edu Box 00 Open year round Johnson Library, 3rd Floor x5445
+corc.hampshire.edu Box 00 Open year-round Johnson Library, 3rd floor x5445 lead you after graduation.

-The Career Options Resource Center (CORC) is a welcoming and accessible environment where you can explore ways to complement your academic studies with an internship and think about where life might lead you after graduation.
 With imagination and creativity, the options before and after graduation are limitless: an internship that inspires your Division III; travel; volunteer work at home or abroad; a fellowship; graduate or professional school; community service; a part-time or temporary job that allows you to "taste" a career idea; a job in harmony with your passion; and much more.
-We define a career as something that starts as play and experimentation in childhood and continues to evolve throughout your life in a process unique to each person.
+We define a career as something that starts as play and experimentation in childhood and continues to evolve throughout life in a process unique to each person.
 The CORC staff will help you develop the research and technical skills you'll need to explore, test, and choose options with confidence to make education and work decisions based upon your personal priorities and values.